inikulin/gulp-ll/README.md

 It depends.
 Node processes are quite slow to spawn.
 So, running tasks in the separate processes could be slower than executing them sequentially in the single process.
 You need to play a little bit with the configuration (using `time gulp your-task`) to figure out the optimal one.
-E.g. I was able to reach maximum performance (approx. 30% faster) by paralleling the heaviest CPU-consuming task out of 3 in my project.
+E.g. I was able to reach maximum performance (approx. 30% faster) by using *gulp-ll* only for the the heaviest CPU-consuming task out of 3 in my project.
 Performance gain also depends on the codebase size: obviously, it will give better results in the big projects.

 ## Faster debugging sessions